Why Are You Not Gaining Muscle? 5 Factors That Are Stopping You

 - Legs need more training volume to get fatigued than other muscle groups.

 Don't do 12 squats and call it a day.
 Make those legs really burn and you will get a better metabolic response after your workout.
 When a lot of muscle mass, such as legs, gets exhausted the body goes in full rebuilding mode!
 But there's no rebuilding without enough food.
-For a balaned workout split get the 10 day workout plan in the Platinum Pack.
+For a balaned workout split get the workout plans for building muscle at home without equipment from the Madbarz Premium.

 You don’t eat enough.